 Important Tips on installing your new hardwood flooring

-Even the best wood flooring can react to the presence of moisture.
-In the dry winter heating months, moisture can leave the wood flooring causing the floor to contract slightly in size, which can leave slight gaps between each floor board.
-In the summer months when the humidity is higher, the Hardwood flooring will expand and the gaps will disappear.
-If there is too much moisture it may cause the wood planks to swell and cup, or buckle.
-This is why it is important when installing solid Hardwood flooring to allow the new wood flooring to acclimate to its new environment before its installed and to leave the proper expansion area around the perimeter at walls and other fixed objects.
-To greatly reduce the natural movement of any wood It is important to try and keep the homes relative humidity at between 40 – 55%.
+Remember: Even the best wood flooring will react to the presence of moisture.
+In the dry winter heating months, moisture leaves the wood causing the floor to contract, which can leave unsightly gaps between each plank.
+In the summer months when the humidity is higher the wood will absorb excess moisture and expand and the gaps will disappear.
+If there is too much moisture it may cause the wood planks to cup, or buckle.
+This is why it is important when installing a wood floor to acclimate the wood to the home from 4 to 7 days or more prior to installation and to leave the proper expansion gap around the perimeter and at all fixed objects.
+It is also important to keep the home's relative humidity level at between 30 - 50% or what the manufacturer recommends.
 Doing this will help minimize any movement within the wood flooring later.

 Where can solid hardwood floors be installed